 It was swept away in the new millennium by the speculative tide of "innercity living" when it was bought for conversion into trendy apartments.

 Established as a gay pub in 1999 - the largest gay pub in Nottingham - Jacey's was very popular for a while.
+It's attempt to host gay strippers was at first banned by the Council.
+Their ban was successfully challenged when Jacey's pointed out that the Council had allowed the strip show "The Real Monty" at the Theatre Royal.
 A change in management to someone (who shall remain nameless) who took less interest in the views of his clientele saw that popularity start to fade.

 After a revamp and a name change to "ICE", customers melted away.
 In 2008 it opened as PINK under new management - but was closed after its licence was revoked in Dec.
 2010 after management tried to cover up a violent incident.
 In June 2012 it reopened as Queen of Clubs